KevAkaSlayer/youtube_videouploader_api/README.md

 ## 🐞 Troubleshooting

 - **500 Error: Invalid credentials**
-  Ensure that your Google OAuth setup is correct and the `CLIENT_SECRET` path is valid.
+  Ensure that your Google OAuth setup is correct and the `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, and `GOOGLE_REDIRECT_URI` are properly configured.

 - **500 Error: `R2_BUCKET_NAME` not set**
-  Check that all required environment variables are set in your `.env` file.
+  Check that all required environment variables are set and exported correctly.

 - **Upload timeout**
   Verify that the video URL is publicly accessible and the server has a stable internet connection.

+- **Database connection issues**
+  Ensure that the `MONGO_URI` is valid and the MongoDB cluster is accessible.

 ---